 “So Harry’s no longer in love with Lucky,” Campbell mused, “I suppose that may be the only truth we know.”

 Shelly nodded.
 “Harry may be ‘ambi-valent.”

-“Ambi-valent’ was my father’s Indian-English pronunciation of ‘ambivalent’ before my mother told him how to say it correctly.
-But he uses his old word to describe people who don’t know what they want.
+“That’s interesting,” she said.
+“Ambi-valent’ was my father’s Indian-English accented pronunciation of ‘ambivalent’ before my mother told him how to say it correctly.
+But he uses his old way of saying the word to describe people who don’t know what they want.

 “Perhaps it was easier for him to translate some Indian word into a twist on an English word where no accurate translation exists.
 He told me to be careful with ‘ambi-valent’ people.”